pakoti/Awesome_Sysadmin/8.Installation_Errors/readme.md

 when i wanted to install windowss 11 on a new motherboard i sa this error:

+    This PC can’t run Windows 11
-    this computer does not meet the minimum requirements to install this version of windows
+    This PC doesn’t meet the minimum system requirements to install this version of Windows.
+For more information, visit https://aka.ms/WindowsSysReq.

 so i searched whole web and found this answer to my problem.

 <ul>